JohnPulse/iptv-epg/README.md

 ## Future Providers

-The repository is structured to support separate EPG files for additional providers in the future.
-There are currently no plans to add additional providers.
+The system is technically capable of supporting additional providers, but there are currently no plans to add any.

 ## XMLTV